-Bricks shall be first quality clay bricks, sized and brand specified by the owner/architect/builder and must be either manufactured or marketed by a member of the NZCB&PMA or have their approval to use their system.
+Bricks shall be first quality clay bricks manufactured to comply with AS/NZS 4455.
+The bricks are to be the size and brand specified by the owner/architect/ builder and must be either manufactured or marketed by a member of the NZCB&PMA or have their approval to use their system.